Are you a non-immigrant full-time vocational student?

-Would you like to continue your vocational program in the Unites States?
+Would you like to continue your vocational program in the United States?

-If you responded “Yes” to both of the questions above, then the M visa is likely to be an excellent choice for you!
-The M visa is a nonimmigrant visa and is a part of the U.S. Student and Exchange Visitor Program (SEVP).
-The M visa is meant for full-time, vocational students who wish to study in the U.S. and intend to return to their home country after the completion of their program.
-The M visa applicant’s proposed school must be on the list of approved vocational schools issued by the U.S. Immigration and Customs Enforcement (ICE).
+If you responded “Yes” to both of the questions above, then the M-Visa is likely to be an excellent choice for you!
+The M-Visa is a non-immigrant visa and is a part of the U.S. Student and Exchange Visitor Program (SEVP).
+The M-Visa is meant for full-time, vocational students who wish to study in the U.S. and intend to return to their home country after completing their program.
+The M-Visa applicant’s proposed school must be on the list of approved vocational schools issued by the U.S. Immigration and Customs Enforcement (ICE).

-- M-1: The M-1 visa category is the primary category for foreign vocational students entering the U.S..
-The M-1 visa is limited only to full-time study in the U.S., and the applicant must be working towards a particular degree or academic objective.
+- M-1: The M-1 visa category is the primary category for foreign vocational students entering the U.S. The M-1 visa is limited only to full-time study in the U.S. The applicant must be working towards a particular degree or academic objective.
 Full-time study is usually defined as 12 or more academic credits per semester;

 - M-2: This visa is granted to spouses and unmarried children (under the age of 21) of the M-1 visa holder;

 - M-3: The M-3 visa is the alternative visa for Mexican and Canadian vocational students who live in Mexico or Canada and commute to study at a U.S. school.
 The school must not be more than 75 miles away from the U.S. land border.
 An M-3 visa holder lives abroad, and therefore, he or she can also be a part-time student.
 Part-time study usually means less than 12 academic credits per semester.

 For both an M-1 and M-3 visa, a person has to show that he or she:

 - Has been accepted by an approved vocational school in the U.S.;

 - Has the financial resources to complete the course of study without working in the U.S.; and,

 - Has the intent to return abroad after the completion of the program.